On the hill part 1: South and central

 This page follows Miscellaneous photos, home 2.
-I took these photos on St. Catherine’s Hill, Christchurch, Dorset, England, on a couple of different days in May 2020.
+It is about St. Catherine’s Hill, Christchurch, Dorset, England.

 The hill has two parts; north and south, divided by the A338 ‘spur road.’
 These photos were all taken on the south hill, nearest Christchurch.
 The south I refer to in the subtitle means roughly the southern-most part of the south hill.